 Within the past decade, digital channels have become the preferred method for customers to seek product information, and support.
 According to one industry survey, nearly 50% of consumers search online first for customer service questions; another nearly 25% “usually” search online first.
 The math is simple: well over 70% of customers are hitting the web for answers long before they call a customer support line.
 The demand is undeniable.

 And so are the cost savings.
-For years, we’ve known that online self-service content reduces call center and other customer service costs.
-One McKinsey report suggests the practice doesn’t just “represent a paradigm shift in customer satisfaction” by reducing call volume by up to 20%, but also delivers incredible savings when compared to operating a call center.
+For years, we've known that online self-service content reduces call centre and other customer service costs.
+One McKinsey report suggests the practice doesn't just "represent a paradigm shift in customer satisfaction" by reducing call volume by up to 20%, but also delivers incredible savings when compared to operating a call centre.